jeong0449/FluidArdule/docs/installation.md

 > Be careful to select the correct device to avoid data loss.

-#### Initial Wi-Fi Setup
+#### Initial Wi-Fi and SSH Setup

-It is strongly recommended to configure the initial Wi-Fi network using Raspberry Pi Imager before writing the OS image.
+It is strongly recommended to configure the initial Wi-Fi network and enable SSH using Raspberry Pi Imager before writing the OS image.
+This allows the Raspberry Pi to connect to the network and accept SSH connections from the first boot.

 Fluid Ardule is a DIY Raspberry Pi synthesizer project rather than a consumer appliance.
 Basic familiarity with Raspberry Pi OS, SSH, and command-line system administration is recommended.